playground-codes/test-test-test/README.md

 Note:
+* Rule: "Mock only types that you own".
 * Write an interaction test only if some features of SUT(system under test) cannot be tested using state testing.
 Because interaction depends on production code, if implementation changes, our tests need to be updated too.

 ## References
 1. "Practical Unit Testing with JUnit and Mockito" book by Tomek Kaczanowsk